HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * Specific benefits need to be confirmed for each participant
 * Revisions are a significant opportunity
 * Update the old insightes into the percentage of Code that is the intended Process versus the Inputs & Outputs.
+* GDPR is making a difference
-* Many business Applications are still 20% + 40% +40%
+* Many business Applications are still 20% + 40% + 40%
 * CPC: URM cost savings
 * Discuss the reasons for Changes (Deltas) that should trigger "Alerts".
 * This should likely link to DgH to start and then DocsH and should use Diigo for annotation